DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-7"></a>
 **7 - What cryptocurrencies will be accepted in the Democracy Earth ICO?**

-For the pre-sale (opened Feb.
-1st, closed when 50M [token allotment](token.democracy.earth) purchased): BTC // BCH // ETH .
+For the pre-sale (closed when 50M [token allotment](token.democracy.earth) purchased): BTC // BCH // ETH .
 Wire transfers are also acceptable.

 For the public sale: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .